yingzhan25/philosopher_42/README.md

 This repository is implemented in C (primary), with Makefiles and small shell helpers.

-(Also, 42PhilosophersHelper provides some good test scrips. https://github.com/AbdallahZerfaoui/42PhilosophersHelper.git).
+(Also, 42PhilosophersHelper provides some good test scripts. https://github.com/AbdallahZerfaoui/42PhilosophersHelper.git).

 It aims to be simple, robust, and easy to test.